-- 20. The Governor in Cabinet may make regulations prescribing all matters that are required or permitted by this Law to be prescribed, or are necessary or convenient to be prescribed for giving effect to the purposes of this Law and, in particular - - (a) declaring a place to be a place of safety; - (b) prescribing the forms to be used for anything done under this Law; and - (c) prescribing procedures to be used for anything done under this Law is guilty of an offence and liable on summary conviction to a fine of ten thousand dollars and to imprisonment for one year and may be ordered to make restitution of any property involved and missing.
+- 20. The Cabinet may make regulations prescribing all matters that are required or permitted by this Act to be prescribed, or are necessary or convenient to be prescribed for giving effect to the purposes of this Act and, in particular - (a) declaring a place to be a place of safety; - (b) prescribing the forms to be used for anything done under this Act; and - (c) prescribing procedures to be used for anything done under this Act.